XiaonanFu-ucsd/markdown-parser-1/note.md

 - if no .class files, complie .java files.
 - if changed MarkdownParse.java file, both file compiled, because Test.java depend on the MP.class
 - if only change test file, only compile test file.

+# Lab 6 bash note:
+$1 is the first arg passed to this shell script.